-

 - If you are the new owner of a vehicle, whether it is new or previously owned, and you set out to register it, you will need to prove to the MVC that you bought it, and from whom.

-- In a case when no current title is available, or when you purchase the vehicle from someone other than the last registered owner, a bill of sale may serve as the proof that you purchased the car.
+- In a case when no current title is available, or when you purchase the vehicle from someone other than the last registered owner, the last issued registration AND a bill of sale may serve as the proof that you purchased the car.

 Generic Bill of Sale

-To assist you in finding a form, we provide links to generic forms from our sponsors.
+To assist you in finding a bill of sale form, we have a handy, printable version.